 Communicating.
 Find time to call home and talk to your spouse, kids and friends whether it's before bed or as they wake in the morning.
 Make sure loved ones know your schedule and any days off so you can plan fishing trips, shopping or quiet time at home.
-Have at least one meal a day together to help share life events and stay up to date.
+Have at least one meal a day together to help share life events and stay up-to-date.

 Getting creative.
 Make a breakfast date with loved ones-a nice end-of-the-day treat for you and a nice start-of-the-day treat for someone else.
-Leave love notes for your partner or family members to tell them how much they mean to you.
+Leave post-it 'love notes' for your partner or family members to tell them how much they mean to you.

-Indulging in yourself.
-Nothing is better for your emotional health than a little rest and relaxation.
+Indulging in R & R. Nothing is better for your emotional health than a little rest and relaxation.
 Take a yoga class, bird watch, soak in a bath, or let yourself indulge in whatever you find soothes your mind and body.
 Making time for yourself will help you recharge mentally and physically.

 The benefits of non-standard work hours-like financial incentives or being available for kids' school trips-can make up for its drawbacks.
 There are also challenges inherent to non-standard work hours that leave many people disheartened and exhausted with this kind of work.
 By recognizing the challenges and pitfalls, you can make coping with them easier.
-Create strategies to get sleep, eat healthy, exercise and connect yourself to loves ones.
+Create strategies to get sleep, eat healthy, exercise and connect yourself to loved ones.
 The end result?
 You'll shift your life towards happiness and good health.

-© 2025 Morneau Shepell Ltd. Your program may not include all services described on this website, please refer to your benefit material for more information.
+please refer to your benefit material for more information.
 For immediate assistance, call 1.844.880.9137.